 Previously known as NGP, the new Sony PS Vita was announced last week during E3 fair in Los Angeles.
 Sony has now provided more details by posting a broad FAQ section on its website.

-US Carrier, 3GOne of the two PS Vita versions offers 3G connectivity and the device will be sold through cell-phone provider AT&T exclusively in the US - but no word on AT&T data plans and pricing yet.
+US Carrier, 3GOne of the two PS Vita versions offers 3G connectivity and the device will be sold through cell-phone provider AT&T; exclusively in the US - but no word on AT&T; data plans and pricing yet.
 Vita cannot be used as a cell phone and the VoIP support is unclear.
 Sony also says the console will not be region specific.

 PS Vita does not support HDMI or video output in any form.
 That means it won't be possible to play games on bigger screen in contrast to PSP 3004, which supports video out.

 Sony is still unclear on which functions other than gaming will be available, including Flash, YouTube, PDF, Remote Play, SenseMe or Skype support and there's no word on exactly how many games will be available at launch, nor their pricing.